gregorwolf/pg-beershop/README.md

 We used the [profile feature](https://cap.cloud.sap/docs/node.js/cds-env#profiles) in order to provide specific information for the heroku environment and suppress unwanted features from the package.json file (eg. xsuaa).

+We also created a heroku-postbuild script to override the default build command when deployed to heroku (not required in this version).

 ```json
       "database": {
         "dialect": "plain",